MILVLG/activitynet-qa/dataset/README.md

 test: 8,000 QA pairs on 800 videos

 ## Question Format
 All the questions are stored in the `*_q.json` files.
-Each entry in the json file is of the following format:
+Each entry in the json file is of the following format.

 ```
 {